-Despite these conditions, risk professionals can position their organizations to achieve more favorable outcomes at renewal and better manage total cost of risk.
-Among other strategies, insurance buyers should work with their advisors as they prepare for pending renewals to:
+Despite these conditions, risk professionals can work with their advisors to position their organizations to achieve more favorable outcomes at renewal and better manage total cost of risk.
+Sound renewal strategies will incorporate market intelligence to stimulate competition, consider new options and innovative strategies, and make use of data and analytics.